Layr-Labs/eigenlayer-rewards-updater/README.md

 An Ethereum account private key, in hexidecimal form.

-### `--payment-coordinator-address`
+### `--rewards-coordinator-address`

-The contract address of the target payment coordinator contract used to post payment proofs
+The contract address of the target rewards coordinator contract used to post reward proofs

 _Example_